 Targets Strategies Success Criteria Method of Evaluation Time Scale People in Charge Budget 1.
-To enrich students' other learning experiences To organize Chinese cultural experience like visits or workshops for both S4 & S5 CS students The workshops are held smoothly.
+To enrich students' other learning experiences • To organize Chinese cultural experience like visits or workshops for both S4 & S5 CS students The workshops are held smoothly.
 Most students are engaged in the activities in the programme.
-Half of the students feel that the workshops can enrich their understanding of the Chinese culture Student questionnaire &amp; interview results Student performance in the workshops Teacher feedback Post-exam activities period in 2023 M Tang (panel head) & K Ma (deputy panel head) \$120,000 To organize a visit to a media institution and a workshop on media literacy through Current Affairs Club Most students agree that the activity can enhance their understanding of the media industry and media literacy Teacher feedback Student feedback • CCA lessons in February 2023 M Tang & K Ma (Current Affairs Club teacher-in-charge) \$10,000 2.
-To develop student knowledge base understand contempora issues that may affect their daily li at personal, community, national and global level. fe s; Most students agree that the newspaper can broaden their understanding of the contemporary issues • Student survey results • November 2022 to May 2023 CW Wong \$20,000 3 .
-To provide support for learning & teaching To purchase teaching materials including publishers' online teaching materials' fee, books, videos or teaching objects Most teachers agree that learning & teaching materials are good in enhancing learning & teaching Teacher feedback Student feedback • September 2022 to August 2023 M Tang (panel head) & K Ma (deputy panel head) \$15,000
+Half of the students feel that the workshops can enrich their understanding of the Chinese culture Student questionnaire &amp; interview results Student performance in the workshops Teacher feedback • Post-exam activities period in 2023 M Tang (panel head) & K Ma (deputy panel head) \$120,000 • To organize a visit to a media institution and a workshop on media literacy through Current Affairs Club • Most students agree that the activity can enhance their understanding of the media industry and media literacy Teacher feedback Student feedback CCA lessons in February 2023 M Tang & K Ma (Current Affairs Club teacher-in-charge) \$10,000 To develop student knowledge base understand contemporary issues that may affect their daily life at personal, community, national and global levels; • To subscribe newspaper to help CS students understand more about the social development • Most students agree that the newspaper can broaden their understanding of the contemporary issues • Student survey results • November 2022 to May 2023 CW Wong \$20,000 3 To provide support for learning & teaching • To purchase teaching materials including publishers' online teaching materials' fee, books, videos or teaching objects • Most teachers agree that learning & teaching materials are good in enhancing learning & teaching Teacher feedback Student feedback September 2022 to August 2023 M Tang (panel head) & K Ma (deputy panel head) \$15,000

-To purchase students books, videos or learning objects Most students show interest in the learning & teaching materials \$10,000 4.
-To support mainland visit To support the implementation of the mainland visit The visit will run smoothly Teacher feedback • TBC by EDB M Tang (panel head) & K Ma (deputy panel head) \$3,000 Total
+4. To support mainland visit To purchase students books, videos or learning objects To support the implementation of the mainland visit Most students show interest in the learning &amp; teaching materials The visit will run smoothly • Teacher feedback • TBC by EDB M Tang (panel head) & K Ma (deputy panel head) \$10,000 Total 178,000